How to Maintain Your Contract

 - Participate in Contractor Assistance Visits (CAVs).
 These are site visits by GSA’s Industrial Operations Analysts (IOA) that occur at least twice during a five-year contract period.
 CAVs are intended to help contractors get the most from their contract.
 The Administrative Contracting Officer (ACO) will issue a Report Card with feedback on your contract compliance.

 - Keep representations and certifications up to date.
-These include the System for Award Management (SAM) and other certifications made when your company responded to a Schedules solicitation.
+These include the System for Award Management (SAM) and other certifications made when your company responds to a Schedules solicitation.
 Most certifications will require an annual update.
 If you are a small business, be sure to update your size status and applicable North American Industry Classification System (NAICS) codes annually.

 Marketing Your Contract